 → Writing Prompt 12: Do you think mankind will ever colonize another planet in your lifetime?
 Why do you believe we will or we won’t?

 → Writing Prompt 13: There is an argument that it is a waste to spend money on a space program when there is so much need right here on Earth.
-As a result, do you think it would be wiser to take the billions spent on NASA and instead try to fix the world’s problems.
-Or, on the other hand, do you believe that exploration in space is just as important and may eventually solve some of Earth’s problems when we are able to colonize another planet?
+Do you think it would be wiser to take the billions spent on NASA and instead try to fix the world’s problems.
+Or do you believe that exploration in space is just as important and may eventually solve some of Earth’s problems when we are able to colonize another planet?

 → Writing Prompt 14: Is there is life on other planets?
 Write a brief essay explaining why you believe there is or there isn’t.

 → Writing Prompt 15: History was made recently with a first ever all-civilian spaceflight called SpaceX.
-To be sure, it was the first expedition into orbit without any professional astronauts on board.
+It was the first expedition into orbit without any professional astronauts on board.
 The four civilians were selected through an online contest where every candidate had to apply.
-Therefore, write a brief application explaining the reasons why you would have been an excellent candidate for this flight.
+Write a brief application explaining the reasons why you would have been an excellent candidate for this flight.

 → Writing Prompt 17: There are many valuable resources in space.
 For example, there’s a highly valuable resource called helium-3, which scientists think could be used in nuclear fusion reactions without producing radioactive waste.
 Effectively, there are huge amounts of helium-3 deposits on the moon and elsewhere in our solar system.
 The problem, though, is that the existing international space laws are not properly adequate to handle the complicated network of private companies and nations competing for these resources in space.
 Write an essay explaining the importance of establishing clear international rules and policies for exploiting space resources.